keboola/connection-docs/extractors/marketing-sales/hubspot/index.md

 ### Get API Key

-Login to [HubSpot](http://www.hubspot.com/) and in top right corner click on the arrow next to your avatar.
+Login to [HubSpot](http://www.hubspot.com/) and in the top right corner click on the arrow next to your avatar.
 Then select **Integrations**.

 {: .image-popup}
 ![HubSpot Logged Menu](/extractors/marketing-sales/hubspot/03-logged-menu.jpg)